-STRANDS Critical thinking OUTCOMES 1.
-Formulate judgments using a problem-solving process that is goal directed, ethical, and based Nursing Process on standards of nursing practice.2.
-Use the nursing process to provide therapeutic nursing interventions that promote, maintain, and restore the health of culturally and ethnically diverse individuals, families, and communities throughout the life span.
+STRANDS OUTCOMES Critical thinking 1.
+Formulate judgments using a problem-solving process that is goal directed, ethical, and based on standards of nursing practice.
+Nursing Process 2.
+Use the nursing process to provide therapeutic nursing interventions that promote, maintain, and restore the health of a wide spectrum of individuals, families, and communities throughout the life span.
 Management 3.
 Apply management skills to provide cost effective quality health care, support change, and serve as a client advocate.
 Communication 4.
 Communicate and collaborate with members of the health care team and consumers to provide and improve delivery of health care.
 Teaching/Learning 5.
 Educate individuals, families, and families in communities using teaching/learning principles that promote, maintain, and restore health.